AppliedBioinformatics/uwa_darwins_daisy/docs.md

 [This](/scripts/functional_annotation/analyse_go_terms.py) Python script was used to generate all go-term related analysis.
-It also contains the code used to generate a human-readable GO-id : Go-term readable file, that provides a human-readable mapping of each go-id that can be used to make any subqequent figures more readable.
+It also contains the code used to generate a human-readable GO-id : Go-term readable file, that provides a human-readable mapping of each go-id that can be used to make any subsequent figures more readable.
 The input file for this was obtained from this link: `https://geneontology.org/docs/download-ontology/`.
 The `go-basic.obo` was downloaded and parsed with python to create the mapping file.